shaheemMPM/100DaysOfCode/Day_06/README.md

 ![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)

-This is a terminal package to share all the images in a particular folder to devices in same network
+This is a terminal package to share all the images and videos in a particular folder to devices in same network

 ## Usage